No. 1 Georgia loses Bowers early, scores 27 straight to beat Vandy 37-20

 Vanderbilt (2-6, 0-4) lost its sixth straight overall and sixth consecutive to Georgia.

 The Bulldogs held the ball more than 37 minutes, outgaining Vanderbilt 542-219.
 Daijun Edwards ran 20 times for 146 yards and a TD.
-Smart credited Georgia fans with making this road trip into a stadium with construction just past each end zone feel like a home game.
+Smart credited Georgia fans with making this road trip into a stadium with construction at each end zone feel like a home game.

 “When we came out for the main part of the game, there was a sea of red there as you came across the field and a lot of red on their side,” Smart said.